Watch

-In general, modern watches often display the day, date, month, and year.
-For mechanical watches, various extra features called "complications," such as moon-phase displays and the different types of tourbillon, are sometimes included.
-Most electronic quartz watches, on the other hand, include time-related features such as timers, chronographs and alarm functions.
-Furthermore, some modern watches (like smartwatches) even incorporate calculators, GPS and Bluetooth technology or have heart-rate monitoring capabilities, and some of them use radio clock technology to regularly correct the time.
+Modern watches often display the day, date, month, and year.
+Mechanical watches may have extra features ("complications") such as moon-phase displays and different types of tourbillon.
+Quartz watches often include timers, chronographs, and alarm functions.
+Smartwatches and more complicated electronic watches may even incorporate calculators, GPS and Bluetooth technology or have heart-rate monitoring capabilities, and some use radio clock technology to regularly correct the time.

-Most watches that are used mainly for timekeeping have quartz movements.
-However, expensive collectible watches, valued more for their elaborate craftsmanship, aesthetic appeal, and glamorous design than for simple timekeeping, often have traditional mechanical movements, despite being less accurate and more expensive than their electronic counterparts.
-As of 2018, the most expensive watch ever sold at auction was the Patek Philippe Henry Graves Supercomplication, the world's most complicated mechanical watch until 1989, fetching US$24 million (CHF 23,237,000) in Geneva on 11 November 2014.
-As of December 2019, the most expensive watch ever sold at auction (and wristwatch) was the Patek Philippe Grandmaster Chime Ref.
-6300A-010, fetching US$31.19 million (CHF 31,000,000) in Geneva on 9 November 2019.
+Most watches used mainly for timekeeping have quartz movements.
+But expensive collectible watches, valued more for their elaborate craftsmanship, aesthetic appeal, and glamorous design than for timekeeping, often have traditional mechanical movements, despite being less accurate and more expensive than their electronic counterparts.
+As of 2019, the most expensive watch ever sold at auction was the Patek Philippe Grandmaster Chime for US$31.2 million.

 History

 Origins

-Watches evolved from portable spring-driven clocks, which first appeared in 15th-century Europe.
-The first timepieces to be worn, made in the 16th century beginning in the German cities of Nuremberg and Augsburg, were transitional in size between clocks and watches.
-Nuremberg clockmaker Peter Henlein (or Henle or Hele) (1485-1542) is often credited as the inventor of the watch.
+The first timepieces to be worn were made in the 16th century in the German cities of Nuremberg and Augsburg, and these were transitional in size between clocks and watches.
+Nuremberg clockmaker Peter Henlein (or Henle or Hele) (1485–1542) is often credited as the inventor of the watch.
 However, other German clockmakers were creating miniature timepieces during this period, and there is no evidence Henlein was the first.

 Watches were not widely worn in pockets until the 17th century.
-One account suggests that the word "watch" came from the Old English word woecce - which meant "watchman" – because town watchmen used the technology to keep track of their shifts at work.
+One account suggests that the word "watch" came from the Old English word woecce – which meant "watchman" – because town watchmen used the technology to keep track of their shifts at work.
 Another says that the term came from 17th-century sailors, who used the new mechanisms to time the length of their shipboard watches (duty shifts).